Women’s Ordination Conference 50th Anniversary

 -

-Dr. Nontando Hadebe is an African Catholic woman feminist theologian based in Johannesburg, South Africa.
+Dr. Nontando Hadabe is an African Catholic woman feminist theologian based in Johannesburg, South Africa.

 Why detroit?